 - Water the plant sparingly until it recovers

-- Refine the money tree by pinching out the buds and branches not growing where you want them
+- Refine the money tree by pinching out the buds and branches that are not growing where you want them.

-- Jade grows fast and needs frequent pinching in the growing season
+- Baby Jade plants grow fast and need frequent pinching in the growing season.

-When repotting Jade spring is the best time.
+When repotting red Jade plant spring is the best time.
 Plant in dried soil and do not overpot.

 A recommended 1/3 soil mix: